-Worth a Look | Haiku Happenings | Competitions | Journals, etc | Groups | Article of the Month | Reviews l Showcase l My Favourite Haiku l Haiku Help Desk
+Worth a Look | Haiku Happenings | Competitions | Journals, etc | Groups | Article of the Month | Books l Showcase l My Favourite Haiku l Haiku Help Desk l Archived Articles

-The NZPS allows Haiku NewZ to share its website free of charge and allows anyone interested from anywhere in the world to access Haiku NewZ free of charge (ie, it's not in a members-only section).
+Thanks, as always, to Signify, our website host, and the New Zealand Poetry Society for giving us the space on its site - free of charge.
+If you'd be good enough to consider joining the NZPS, it would be a small repayment for the hosting and support that we receive out of kindness.
 For those within New Zealand, your membership fees are tax deductible, as is any donation you make over the top of the annual sub.
 Read more about joining and membership benefits here, including how to join if you live outside New Zealand.